-Oracle and Java are registered trademarks of Oracle and/or its affiliates.
-Other names may be trademarks of their respective owners.
+Oracle, Java, and MySQL are registered trademarks of Oracle and/or its affiliates.

 Red Hat is a registered trademark of Red Hat, Inc. in the United States and other countries.

 Red Hat Enterprise Linux is a registered trademark of Red Hat, Inc. in the United States and other countries.